mrf345/FQM/README.md

 #### - From the source:
 > 1. `git clone https://github.com/mrf345/FQM.git` <br />
 > 2. `cd FQM` <br />
+> - You can choose to use Python 2.7 or 3.4 <br />
 > 3. `pip2.7 install -r requirements.txt` <br />
 > 4. `python2.7 run.py` <br />